The Lowdown on the Hudson Valley

 4) 4 P.M.
 Stop by the Angry Orchard cidery for a self-guided tour of the history of cider, free tastings, a visit to the famous Treehouse and a round of noshing at the food trucks while dancing to live music.

 5) 7 P.M.
-Choose from a range of nearby restaurants that feature on the innkeepers’ list of personal favorites in the region: new American cuisine at Ward’s Bridge Inn and Nina, hearty Italian fare at Catherine’s, and green-certified, organic farm-to-table mainstay Aroma Thyme.
+Choose from a range of area restaurants that feature on the innkeepers’ list of personal favorites in the region: new American cuisine in nearby Montgomery at Ward’s Bridge Inn and Wildfire Grill, a very welcome addition to downtown Middletown in Oak & Reed, and green-certified, organic farm-to-table mainstay Aroma Thyme.

 Sunday